spheronFdn/documentations/versioned_docs/version-3.0.0-beta/deployments/get-started.md

 slug: /deployments/get-started
 ---

-You can use the Spheron Protocol to connect a GitHub, Gitlab, or Bitbucket repository to a site for continuous deployment.
+You can use the Spheron Protocol to connect a **GitHub**, **Gitlab**, or **Bitbucket** repository to a site for continuous deployment.
 Spheron conducts a build with your preferred tool and deploys on your preferred storage networks every time.

 Connecting your website's GitHub repository to deploy directly from there and enabling continuous deployment is the simplest method to get started.